-Sharon participated in the formulation and revision of related laws of China regarding IP, with much of her advice and opinions being adopted by the legislative and judicial authorities.
+Sharon is a member of numerous law associations in China and abroad, and acts as a member of the council of China Intellectual Property Law (IPLaw).
+She has participated in the formulation and revision of related laws of China regarding intellectual property, with much of her advice and opinions being adopted by the legislative and judicial authorities.

-With her comprehensive expertise in IP litigation and enforcement, particularly in the domain of patents, trademarks, copyright and unfair competition, and extensive experience in SPC retrial proceedings, she works as the senior partner of Lusheng Law Firm in China that provides a full range of IP services to many well-known international and domestic companies.
+Sharon has comprehensive expertise in IP litigation and enforcement, particularly in the domain of patents, trademarks, copyright and unfair competition.
+Acting as the leader of Lusheng, she provides a full range of IP services to many well-known international and domestic companies.

 Many of her cases have been selected by the Supreme People’s Court and other courts for their unprecedented nature and won varieties of professional awards.

 - Leading attorney representing Land Rover in both second instance trial and SPC retrial.
 In 2019, the other party’s retrial application was dismissed by the SPC.
 The second instance case was awarded as 50 Typical Cases of Judicial Protection of Intellectual Property by Courts across China in year 2016, in which succeeded in overturning the unfavorable judgment of the first instance.

 - Lead attorney representing Hansgrohe regarding design patent infringement in both second instance trial and SPC retrial.
 The SPC rejected the other party’s retrial application and maintained the second instance decision.
 The court granted relatively high compensation for design infringement cases.

 - Leading attorney representing SGG Lisco LLC regarding trademark dispute in SPC retrial.
 The case has been successfully retried by SPC, and SPC overturned both first and second instance court decision.
 SPC supported both similarity and well-known trademark claim.